Document Management

 sudo a2enmod proxy_wstunnel

-4. Restart Apache to apply changes::
+4. Restart Apache to apply changes:

 sudo systemctl restart apache2